Pistonite/botw-recipe/dump/README.md

 sequencial chunks.
 The chunk size is selected so that there aren't too many chunks, and each chunk efficiently uses disk space.

 The selected chunk size is `409600` records.
-There will be around 4000 chunks.
+There will be around 3500 chunks.

 ## Storage format
 Each chunk will be stored as a binary file.
 Each record will be stored as a binary blob of 24 bytes, using C-layout and little endian for the fields.

-90% of the recipes are dubious/rock-hard food, meaning there are good chances that many chunks only contain dubious/rock-hard food.
-However, the database will still store them as-is, the reason being:
-1. Dubious food can still have different HP value,
-2. The dubious chunks can be compressed very well, and
-3. The compacted total size of the database is still manageable.

 ## Dumping
 The database will be dumped by 2 means: emulated and console.

-The emulated dumper uses https://github.com/savage13/cooking.rs with an adapter to convert the output to the raw record format above.
+The emulated dumper is adapted from https://github.com/savage13/cooking.rs.
+The performance is massively (20x) improved by using generated enum instead of string.
+Any inconsistency needs to be fixed to match the console dumper.

-This dumper is implemented in `/dump/emulate`
+This dumper is implemented in `/dump/emulate`.
+On my machine, it takes around 2 minutes to dump the entire database.

-The real dumper uses a mod to call the `cook()` function in the game, and write the result to the console's SD card which can be retrieved later.
+The console dumper uses a mod to call the `cook()` function in the game, and write the result to the console's SD card which can be retrieved later.
 Having smaller chunks here helps to prevent data corruption/crashes.
-This dumper is implemented in `/dump/console`
+This dumper is implemented in `/dump/console`.
+On my switch it takes around 1.5 minutes on average to dump a chunk.
+It will take around 90 switch-hours to dump the entire database.

 ## Validation
 The data will be cross-validated.
 The dumps from 2 methods must exactly match.